shenlei149/reading/docs/english/NCE-Key-Structures.md

   * *Most* shops are closed on Saturday afternoons.

 ### 0207 What were you doing when I telephoned? 过去进行时
-Study these sentances carefully.Pay close attention to the words in italics.
+Study these sentences carefully.Pay close attention to the words in italics.
-* *When* I was watering the garden, it bengan to rain.
+* *When* I was watering the garden, it began to rain.
 * I was having breakfast *when* the telephone rang.
 * *While* we were having a party, the lights went out.
 * George was reading *while* his wife was listening to the radio.